Let us introduce ourselves

-In Dublin we have performed in the National Concert Hall, St. Patrick’s Cathedral and The Point, (now the 3 Arena).
+In Dublin we have performed in the National Concert Hall, St. Patrick’s Cathedral, Christchurch Cathedral, Bord Gais Energy Theatre and the 3 Arena.
 We have performed in the Waterfront in Belfast and in the Royal Festival Hall in London.
 We have entertained in pubs, churches, community centres and schools.
 We have performed at discos, at railway stations and shopping centres, in parks and on the street.

 More than once we have been able to sing in wonderful venues such as Dublin City Hall and the National Gallery.
 We have sung at OutWest’s weekends – and then danced the night away! – at the Pride in the Park Parties in Dublin, making a lot of noise in the parade beforehand.
 Glória has taken part in the Waterford Pride programme and in local arts festivals from Sligo to Rathmines.
 Our repertoire lends itself to celebrations such as birthdays and now weddings, as well as to more solemn occasions like the AIDS memorials we have participated in.

 Always on a high note